 The Group's customers participate in a reward program, which provides travel awards and other gifts to members based on accumulated membership points that vary depending on the services rendered and fees paid.
-The estimated incremental costs to provide free travel and other gifts are recognized as sales and marketing expense in the statements of income and accrued for as a current liability as members accumulate points.
+The estimated incremental costs to provide free travel and other gifts are recognized as sales and marketing expense in the statements of income and comprehensive income and accrued for as a current liability as members accumulate points.
 As members redeem awards or their entitlements expire, the accrued liability is reduced correspondingly.
-As of December 31, 2008, and 2009, the Group's accrued liability for its customer reward program amounted to RMB58,046,062 and RMB88,254,996, respectively, based on the estimated liabilities under the customer reward program.
+As of December 31, 2009, and 2010, the Group's accrued liability for its customer reward program amounted to RMB88,254,996 and RMB121,319,301, respectively, based on the estimated liabilities under the customer reward program.